johndunne2019/pands-project/README.md

 Apart from the Fisher Iris data set Ronald Fisher is also famous for another problem set called Lady Tasting Tea.
 Fisher published the experiemnt in his book - The Design of Experiments.The experiment originated when a lady claimed to be able to tell simply from tasting a cup of tea whether the tea or the milk had been infused first.
 Fisher set about disproving this claim by designing the experiment which consisted of 8 cups of tea, 4 made with the tea infused first and 4 made with the milk infused first.

-**Introduction to the Fisher's Iris Data Set**
+## Introduction to the Fisher's Iris Data Set

 The Fisher's Iris data set is

-## The Fisher's Iris Data Set

-**Contents of the Data Set**
+**Contents of the Fisher's Iris Data Set**

 There are 150 rows of data in the data set in total, each representing a species of Iris flower.
 There are 3 species in total with 50 rows of data on each species.

-* Iris Sentosa
+* Iris Setosa
-* Iris Versicolour
+* Iris Versicolor
 * Iris Virginica

 Detailed below are the contents of each column of data in the data set:

-1. Column 1 is ID number of the
+1. Column 1 contains sepal length in cm
-2. Column 2 contains sepal length in cm
+2. Column 2 contains sepal width in cm
-3. Column 3 contains sepal width in cm
+3. Column 3 contains petal length in cm
 4. Column 4 contains petal length in cm
-5. Column 5 contains petal length in cm
-6. Column 6 contains the name of the species of Iris flower
+5. Column 5 contains the name of the species of Iris flower

+**The Data set in more detail**

+## My Analysis of the Fisher's Iris Data Set